djw533/hamburger/README.md

 pandas
 ```

-R libraries (for T6SS subtyping) - can be installed using the install_R_packages.R script:
+R libraries (for T6SS subtyping) - can be installed using the install_R_packages.R script if not installing from bioconda:
 ```
 ggplot2
 dplyr